BokahModeler/ImageLoader/README.md

   1. gitbash into eclipse workspace
   2. cd into imageloader
   3. gitbash should show that this is the master branch, this is what we want.
-  4. git add imageloaderpractice (Lets git know what it is you are changing)
+  4. git add <src folder> (Lets git know what it is you are changing)
   5. git commit -m "Insert MEANINGFUL comment here" (for organization in updates)
   6. git push